graycoreio/daffodil/libs/design/card/README.md

 # Card
-Cards are flexible content containers used to group related information and actions about a single subject.
+A card is a flexible content container used to group related information and actions about a single subject.

 ## Overview
-Daffodil provides two card styles: **default (filled)** and **stroked**.
-Cards can include images, text, lists, actions, or even other components.
+Cards help organize and present information in a clear and visually appealing way.
+There are two styles: **default (filled)** and **stroked**, and can include images, text, lists, actions, or even other components.

 **Default (filled) card**
 <design-land-example-viewer-container example="basic-card"></design-land-example-viewer-container>

 **Stroked card**
 <design-land-example-viewer-container example="stroked-card"></design-land-example-viewer-container>

+## Best practices

+**When to use**
+- Displaying collections of related content (products, articles, etc.)
+- Presenting information that users need to compare
+- Showing preview information that links to more detail

 ## Usage